 The real estate industry refers to single-family homes that sit on their own lot without sharing any walls with another home or building as detached residences.
 Attached housing, on the other hand, shares walls on both sides with another home.
 Americans have consistently preferred single-family home ownership over other types of housing, although such structures are more common in the suburbs than in most cities.
 Detached housing provides distance between neighbors, a greater sense of privacy and more floor space than attached housing.

 Another type of detached housing, the detached condo, combines a single-family detached home with the ownership format of a condominium.
-According to MSN Real Estate, detached condos offer owners a more homey feel to condo life and give municipalities an attractive alternative to traditional, high-density housing developments.
+Detached condos can offer owners a more homey feel to condo life and give municipalities an attractive alternative to traditional, high-density housing developments.
 Like condominium owners, detached condo owners pay association dues.
 Unlike owners of single-family detached homes, they may not own the land their dwelling sits on, just the building.

 The term "detached" also applies to garages associated with residences.
-Attached garages did not become common in homes until after the Second World War, so a house with a detached garage is usually an older residence.
+Attached garages did not become common in homes until after World War II, so a house with a detached garage is usually an older residence.
 A detached garage sits apart from the house, often adjacent to an alley behind it.
 While you can't enter the garage directly from the house, these structures have advantages.
 They don't sap residential heat or pose a fume hazard.